-After spending two months in isolation at the onset of the COVID-19 pandemic, I have recently moved to Brooklyn, NY, to begin exploring what a future in this strange new world looks like...
+After spending two months in isolation at the onset of the COVID-19 pandemic, I moved to Brooklyn, NY, to begin exploring what a future in this strange new world looks like...

 In addition to pursuing work onstage, I am interested in working in the realm of theatre education, and hope to continue developing the teaching and leadership skills that I have built through my work with the Oregon Shakespeare Festival and Muhlenberg College's new student orientation program.
 I also want to pursue opportunities in the medical community by acting as a standardized patient - helping future healthcare professionals achieve greater levels of empathy for those in their care.

 I graduated from Muhlenberg College in May of 2020 with a Bachelor of Arts in Theatre and Neuroscience - a combination that perplexes many at first, but one that has gifted me with various interesting ways to connect my passions for creativity, philosophy, and fostering empathy.
 Throughout my college experience, my coursework has allowed me to engage deeply with theories of emotion and consciousness from multiple angles, informing my growth as an actor and human being.

 Over the course of my existence, I have been collecting passions to add to the ever-growing pile of things that I love.
 The very first was reading.
 The next was musical theatre.
 After that, it was tea.
 Then, along came Shakespeare and the Oregon Shakespeare Festival - where I was lucky enough to be accepted to their Summer Seminar for High School Juniors and be asked to return as a Senior Assistant for the program the following year.
 This sparked my love for mentoring teenagers and young adults, as well as a dive into heightened language and classical verse, which in college led me to be cast as Joan of Arc in a new adaptation of Shakespeare's Henry IV tetralogy.
 Which brings me to...